A.J. Soprano: Biography

 In Season 6A, A.J. admits to his parents that he has flunked out of the community college he was attending, a worrying parallel to Tony's own youth.
-After a senile Uncle Junior mistakes Tony as an intruder and shoots him, A.J. steals a large knife and goes to the institution Junior is being held, in a futile effort to exact revenge for his father.
-He is arrested but later released without charge thanks to his father's political connections.
-He delves deep into the New York City club scene and uses cocaine.
+After a senile Uncle Junior mistakes Tony as an intruder and shoots him, A.J. steals a large knife and goes to the institution where Junior is being held, in a futile effort to exact revenge for his father.
+He is arrested, but later released without charges thanks to his father's political connections.
+He delves deep into the New York City club scene and begins using cocaine.

-After several days of Anthony's claiming to be searching for jobs on the Internet with no result, Tony intervenes and arranges a construction job for his son.
-A.J. first claims he cannot do it because he will be trying again for community college, but Tony says that is not a problem as many of the men who work in construction are high school and college students.
+After several days of Anthony's claiming to be searching for jobs on the Internet to no avail, Tony intervenes and arranges a construction job for his son.
+A.J. claims he cannot do it because he will be trying again for community college, but Tony says that is not a problem as many of the men who work in construction are high school and college students.
 A.J. is reluctant to accept the job because of the early hours and outdoor work, which makes Tony angry.

-Tony grabs a football helmet and smashes the windshield of A.J.'s Nissan Xterra, and warns A.J. not to test him.
-A.J. reluctantly works at the construction site where he meets Blanca Selgado, whom he begins dating.
-Blanca, who is Dominican, 10 years A.J.'s senior, and has a three-year-old son named Hector, meets with Carmela's disapproval.
-Tony is more approving of the relationship, commenting that at least Blanca was Catholic like the Sopranos.
+Tony grabs a football helmet and smashes the windshield of A.J.'s Nissan Xterra, warning A.J. not to test him.
+A.J. reluctantly works at the construction site where he meets Blanca Selgado, who he soon begins dating.
+Carmela disapproves of Blanca, who is Dominican, 10 years A.J.'s senior, and has a three-year-old son named Hector.
+Tony is more approving of the relationship, commenting that at least Blanca is Catholic (like the Sopranos).

 In Season 6B, A.J. proposes to Blanca at a fancy restaurant dinner, telling her that he will own a couple of restaurants in a couple of years.
 However, Blanca soon gives the ring back and breaks up with him, leaving A.J. severely depressed.
-His father tries to cheer him up, telling him there are many reasons he will meet other women and be successful in future relationships, including that he is smart, hard-working, and white, "a huge plus nowadays".
+His father tries to cheer him up.

-He quits his job and mopes about until his father forces him to attend a fraternity party with the college-age relatives of his fellow Mafiosi.
+He quits his job and mopes about until his father forces him to attend a fraternity party with the college-age relatives of his fellow mafiosi.
 A.J. grudgingly attends, and soon starts to enjoy himself.
-Several of the boys run a sports betting operation at the college and after a night of drinking, they beat and torture a college student who neglected to pay them by pouring Battery acid on his foot.
+Several of the boys run a sports betting operation at the college and after a night of drinking, they beat and torture a college student who neglected to pay them by pouring battery acid on his foot.
 A.J. joins in to help forget his relationship problems.
-Later, he joins his new friends as they harass other students on the campus violently and physically.
-Following that, A.J. is seen telling his psychiatrist that he is once again depressed about the world due to that incident.
+Later, he joins his new friends as they physically harass other students on campus.
+Afterwards, A.J. is seen telling his psychiatrist that he is once again depressed about the world due to that incident.